Dhaulagiri Circuit Trek

 • Accommodation: Tea House

-Today we cross over a low pass from where we get great views of Mt Ghustung South.
+Today, we cross a low pass, from which we get great views of Mt.
+Ghustung South.
 The trail zigzags a bit, goes through pine and oak forests, and eventually takes you to Boghara.
-From here, lying above the terraced fields, are Dhaulagiri I and Gurja Himal, to name just two of the mountains you can see.
+From the settlement of Boghara, lying above the terraced fields, are Dhaulagiri I and Gurja Himal, to name just two of the mountains you can see.

 Day 6: Boghara to Dobang